 Common symptoms of degenerative disc disease and arthritis overlap, including:

 - Tingling or numbness in the extremities

-Typically, these conditions only require conservative pain management, consisting of physical therapy, hot or cold packs, and pain medication.
+Typically, these conditions only require conservative pain management, consisting of physical therapy, hot or cold packs and pain medication.
 Occasionally, however, the symptoms of spine degeneration can be extreme, warranting surgical intervention.
-If this is the case, a number of minimally invasive, endoscopic spine procedures are available to help the patient find meaningful pain relief.
+If this is the case, a number of minimally invasive spine procedures are available to help the patient find effective pain relief.

-At Laser Spine Institute, our award-winning team of spinal surgeons use state-of-the-art, techniques to address degenerative disc disorders and spinal arthritis allowing our patients to obtain a more fully functional life.
-To learn more about endoscopic spine surgery and to obtain a complimentary review of your MRI or CT scan, contact Laser Spine Institute today.
+At Laser Spine Institute, our team of spinal surgeons uses state-of-the-art techniques to address degenerative disc disorders and spinal arthritis, allowing our patients to obtain a more fully functional life.
+To learn more about minimally invasive spine surgery, and to obtain a complimentary review of your MRI or CT scan, contact Laser Spine Institute today.